HHCHunter/Hitman-BloodMoney/CONFIG-FILES/README.md

 This this is the engine configuration file.

-This is written for 4K resolution, considering the game is quite old & easy to run at high resolution.
+This is written for the following scenario, but can be re-configured as required.
-It is intended to have as much debug options enabled, without impacting performance negatively.
+* 4K Resolution
+* Debug Options Enabled

 ### HMGPAD.CFG